 As part of the 2017-18 state budget, the Tasmanian Government has extended the $20,000 First Home Owner Grant for one year, from 1 July 2017 to 30 June 2018.

 A $26,000 grant for new builds of any value.You may also be eligible for a $2,000 grant to purchase furniture.
 When it comes to stamp duty, first home buyers can get a discount up to $23,928.60 for homes valued up to $650,000.

 A $10,000 grant is on offer for new builds or “substantially renovated” homes, valued up to $750,000.
 A full stamp duty concession applies to first home buyers purchasing a home up to $455,000.
 A sliding concession applies to homes valued up to $585,000.

 Successful Ways has been educating first home buyers since 2003.
-For 50% off course tickets, use promo code SW50BLG at checkout.
+Check out our course for first home buyers.

 Join our newsletter

 If you enjoyed what you read, please consider sharing.
 We'd like to know what to focus on in the future!

 Sydney house prices predicted to fall 4.2 per cent in 2018

 After growing faster than any other Australian capital city, Sydney’s housing market is tipped to fall 4.2% by the end of 2018.
 The data collected from...Read More

 Stamp duty axed in VIC -- but what about NSW?